Skip to content

 Beyond Aesthetics: What Makes a TV Stand “Good Quality”?

 Most people judge a TV stand’s quality by its finish.
-At VBU Furniture, we judge it by the chassis.
-In our cornerstone guide, How to Choose the Right TV Stand for Your Living Room, we establish that high-end media furniture must be the technical foundation of your living space.
+At VBU Furniture, we judge it by the internal frame and support structure.
+In our hub article, How to Choose the Right TV Stand for Your Living Room, we establish that high-end media furniture must be the technical foundation of your living space.
 A truly good-quality TV stand must survive the concentrated weight of large-format, glass-heavy TVs and the continuous heat output of consoles, receivers, and streaming hardware.

 THE CHICAGO STRESS TEST